BrianCusack/Reporter/src/reporter/output/tesla_earnings_analysis.md

 - **Year-over-Year Comparison**:
   - Total revenues decreased from $23.329 billion in Q1 2023 to $21.301 billion in Q1 2024
   - Automotive sales declined from $18.878 billion to $16.460 billion
-  - Income from operations fell significantly from $2.664 billion to $1.171 billion
+  - Income from operations significantly decreased from $2.664 billion to $1.171 billion
   - Net income decreased from $2.539 billion in Q1 2023 to $1.144 billion in Q1 2024

 - **Segment Performance**: